rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I consider cognitive overload to be the main cause of bugs.
 _Metacognition_ is an important concept in cognitive psychology.
 It is about knowing strengths and weaknesses in our own cognitive process.
-I started analyzing and recording all defects I encountered at my work.
+I started analyzing and recording all defects I encounter at my work.
 My goal is to understand better what has caused and what could have prevented each issue.
 My records suggest that bugs _uncover_ extraneous complexity.
-In other words, it is a good idea to ask this question: What is the underlying complexity that caused me to create this bug?
+In other words, it is a good idea to ask this question: What is the underlying complexity that caused the developer to create this bug?
 The idea is to learn from bugs.
 Types, obviously, can be very helpful in bug prevention.
 Programmers who start using a PL with powerful types (e.g. Idris, Haskell) experience this first hand: a lot of compilation errors, many uncovering an issue in the program.
 Notice, this is a very interactive process and an interactive learning experience in which developers can observe how and why they failed.
 Developers also observe what PL features prevent the bug from escaping.

 > &emsp; _Programming is an interactive process of finding and fixing bugs.
-  &emsp; IMO, programming **should be** an interactive process of identifying and resolving the underlying causes of bugs._
+  &emsp; IMO, programming should be an interactive process of identifying and resolving the underlying causes of bugs._

 “Insanity is doing the same thing over and over and expecting different results".
 I promise you 2 things:
 When you start analyzing bugs, you will start seeing patterns (similar to [_add_blank_target patterns of erroneous code](/tags/patterns-of-erroneous-code.html)).
 Unfortunately, you will likely have problems in communicating these patterns to developers who do not go through a similar process.
+I found that code review sessions work better then trying to explain this without a concrete context (oops).

 How about typos, trivial overlooks that are sometimes so hard to spot?
 That mysterious brain of ours is good at creating these.
 A great reading on this, in the context of (non-programming) typos, is